mbrukman/why-svelte/readme.md

 ### using Svelte means adopting a new language

-[Svelte is its own language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) not plain HTML+CSS+JS, increasing the risks of adoption, but it adheres closely to the web platform outside of its own targeted enhancements.
+[Svelte is its own language](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) not plain HTML+CSS+JS — increasing the risks of adoption — but it adheres closely to the web platform outside of its own targeted enhancements.
 Svelte changes some of JavaScript’s semantics to support useful features